mlrun/mlrun/docs/runtimes/notifications.md

 mlrun.get_run_db().set_run_notifications("<project-name>", "<run-uid>", [notification1, notification2])
 ```

-Note that this overrides any existing notifications on the run.
-So deleting all notifications is done by passing an empty list.
+Using the `set_run_notifications` method overrides any existing notifications on the run.
+To delete all notifications, pass an empty list.

 ## Setting Notifications on Scheduled Runs
 You can set notifications on scheduled runs via the `set_schedule_notifications` method.
 For example: